Insomnia and cancer: what to do when you can't sleep

 Even if you can't fall asleep, managing to relax while lying down can have a significant impact on your energy levels the next day.

-- Deep breathing: start by getting comfortable, such as lying down in bed.
-Then breathe in slowly and deeply through your nose.
-You should feel your stomach inflate (rise) as well as your lungs.
-Breath out slowly through your nose or mouth
+Get comfortable and breathe in slowly and deeply through your nose.
+You should feel your stomach rise.
+Breathe out slowly through your nose or mouth.

-- Box breathing: for this exercise, inhale through the nose for 4, hold the breath for 4, exhale through the mouth for 4, and hold the breath for 4 before we inhale again You can try different variations of these exercises, such as breathing in for 4, holding for 7, and exhaling for 8
+Inhale through the nose for 4, hold the breath for 4, exhale through the mouth for 4, and hold the breath for 4 before you inhale again.
+You can try different variations of these exercises, such as breathing in for 4, holding for 7, and exhaling for 8

 Explore more breathing techniques at Headspace.